anhinga/population-of-directions/drafts/README.md

 ### 2. Interface for showing animations and taking mouse feedback

-(A very rough `matplotlib` program demonstrating required capabilities exists in my local backup.
-Something along those lines can be used, at least at first.)
+`anim_dmm.py` is a very rough `matplotlib` program demonstrating required capabilities and running one DMM cycle per frame.
+Something along those lines can be used, at least at first.

 ### 3. An engine for mapping parameters into animations